Associate Professor Larissa McLean Davies

 Dr Lucy Buzacott

-Lucy Buzacott is the Project Coordinator and a researcher for the Investigating Literary Knowledge in the Making of English Teachers project.
+Lucy Buzacott is the Research Manager and Fellow for the Investigating Literary Knowledge in the Making of English Teachers project.
 She has a PhD in Literary Studies from the University of Queensland.
 Her PhD explored the intersection of race and gender in the work of William Faulkner.